qheilmann/CommandAPI-docs/docs/en/intro.md

 ### 8.5.1 → 8.6.0

 - Greatly improved the format and documentation for [Configuration for server owners](./user-setup/config)
-- Adds a Kotlin tab to all Java code blocks which displays the equivalent code, but in Kotlin
+- Adds a Kotlin tab to all Java code blocks that displays the equivalent code, but in Kotlin
 - Adds the new [Command arguments](./create-commands/arguments/command-arguments) section
 - Adds the new [World arguments](./argument_world) section
 - Mentions the new `LiteralArgument.of()` and `LiteralArgument.literal()` methods in [Literal arguments](./argument_literal)